 Child support attorneys must not accept cash payments.
-If a judge has ordered the noncustodial parent to pay a specific amount before leaving the courtroom to purge him/herself of contempt, to prevent going to jail, etc., the attorney must request that the judge allow the noncustodial parent to obtain a money order, cashier's check or make a cash payment through PNM.
+If a judge has ordered the noncustodial parent to pay a specific amount before leaving the courtroom to purge him/herself of contempt, to prevent going to jail, etc., the attorney must request that the judge allow the noncustodial parent to obtain a money order, cashier's check, make a cash payment through PNM, or a cash/PIN-debit card payment through MoneyGram.
 If payment is made via money order or cashier's check upon receipt of the payment instrument, the attorney accepting the payment must give the person making the payment a receipt.
 A copy of the receipt is scanned to the case record and the attorney keeps a copy for his/her records.
-If the payment is made via PNM, the client should return to the court with a copy of the receipt.
-A copy of the receipt is scanned to the case record and the attorney keeps a copy for his/her records or the attorney can verify the payment through the PNM staff portal.
+If the payment is made via PNM or MoneyGram, the client should return to the court with a copy of the receipt.
+A copy of the receipt is scanned to the case record and the attorney keeps a copy for his/her records or the attorney can verify the payment through the PNM staff portal or the MoneyGram Payment Tracker.
+However, only MoneyGram payments are guaranteed once they appear in Payment Tracker.